Classic Round Voyage | Northern Lights and Charter Flights

 As the ship starts its voyage south, you can first enjoy lunch followed by views of the surrounding Arctic landscape on deck or from the panorama lounge.
 As we depart Kirkenes, you’ve only seen half of what our voyage along the Norwegian coastline has to offer.
 Prepare yourself for many new experiences.
 The ports previously visited by night on the northbound journey are now seen by day.

-At Honningsvåg you can join an excursion that features breakfast at North Cape and the discovery of hidden parts of Finnmark along the way between May and October.
-Before stopping in Hammerfest, you can enjoy an 'energy coffee' and short introduction to Melkøya - the world´s northernmost natural gas terminal'.
+At Honningsvåg you can join an excursion that features breakfast at North Cape.
+Before stopping in Hammerfest, you can enjoy an 'energy coffee' and a short introduction to Melkøya - the world´s northernmost natural gas terminal'.
 Hammerfest was founded in 1789, and over time became Norway's polar capital, serving as a base for hunting expeditions into the High Arctic.
 Here you can see the UNESCO-listed Meridian Column, erected in 1854 to commemorate the first precise geographic measurement of the globe.
 In winter, you can also join a mini-mountain expedition to experience the Arctic outdoors and learn about local polar hero and cook, Adolf Henrik Lindstrøm.

 We arrive at Harstad this morning, where you have the opportunity to participate in one of the classic Hurtigruten excursion programmes: A taste of Vesterålen.
 Experience history, beautiful scenery and a selection of breathtaking sites that include a visit to Trondenes Church, one of Norway's premier cultural heritage sites from the late Middle Ages.